SaurabhPoudel/RemoteFileSystem/README.md

 # RemoteFileSystem
-A command line file system.Implemented using java
+A command line file system.Implemented using Java/RMI